SAES Getters: 1990s

-In 1996, in order to meet the new requirements of the company in the fields of production and research, the new headquarters was inaugurated in Lainate.
+In 1996, to meet the new requirements of the company in the fields of production and research, the new headquarters was inaugurated in Lainate.
 During the same year, SAES Getters became the first Italian company to be listed on Nasdaq, the most important equity market in the US for high-tech companies (on which the company remained until 2003, the year in which it requested a delisting).

 During the second half of the 1990s, with the succession of technologies in the field of televisions, SAES Getters, sensing the importance of new market developments, expanded its own field of production and focused on technologies widespread in the flat display sector, in particular, mercury dispensers for backlight lamps for LCD (Liquid Crystal Display) for monitors and televisions.

 2000s

-In 2001, Paolo della Porta was appointed “Entrepreneur of the Year” by Ernst & Young, with this recognition consolidating the image of the company at international level.
+In 2000, Paolo della Porta was named the Entrepreneur of the year in Italy and in 2001, he was appointed "World Entrepreneur of the Year" in Italy by Ernst & Young - this recognition consolidated the image of the company at an international level.

 Overall, this decade signalled a notable change for the entire company, with its structure reorganised through new acquisitions and company policy evolving significantly, which, characterised by innovation and diversification, focused increasingly on expanding its technology portfolio in advanced materials.
 This strategy led SAES Getters to specialise in the execution of components and systems for high-tech industrial and medical applications, allowing the company to survive unscathed after the collapse of a number of key markets, such as barium getters for the television industry or back lights for LCD screens.
 Furthermore, during this period, the company developed highly innovative technologies and processes for the depositing of getters on silicon wafers for so-called MEMS (Micro Electro-Mechanical Systems), miniaturised devices intended for various applications, such as sensors and gyroscopes.

 The company entered the shape memory alloy sector (SMA), becoming a key reference for the sector and the first producer of SMA devices and materials for use in industry.
 In this way, SAES acquired Memory Metalle GmbH (renamed Memry GmbH in 2010), a German company with metallurgical and application skills relating to SMA in the field of medicine.
 It also acquired two companies in the United States: Memry Corporation, specialising in the production of SMA devices for medical use and the business division of Special Metal Corporation, dedicated to the production of NiTiNol (renamed SAES Smart Materials).
 NiTiNol is the commercial name of shape memory alloys used in medicine and the SAES group is one of the major international suppliers of this material.
 SAES then launched the production of SMA wires and springs for industrial applications at its Italian facilities, with these now concentrated at its headquarters in Lainate.